-Before signing on the dotted line with a public relations firm, you need to be absolutely sure it is worth the money.
+Before signing on the dotted line with a public relations firm, seek you need to be absolutely sure it is worth the money.

 Hiring a public relations (PR) firm is expensive.
 There’s no getting around that fact.
-Depending on the size and scale of the campaign, you are paying someone (or a team of someones) to push your product and service to journalists to try and get your brand into the media.
+Depending on the size and scale of the campaign, see you are paying someone (or a team of someones) to push your product and service to journalists to try and get your brand into the media.

 There is a direct way of doing this that doesn’t involve a public relations professional – it’s called advertising and has a very transparent cost.
 Advertising is also expensive.
 Where the value in PR comes is if your agency is able to get your product covered by a media outlet that you would normally not be able to afford an advertisement in.